lockwo/distreqx/README.md

 ## Differences with Distrax

-- No support for TFP
+- No official support/interoperability with TFP
-- Broader pytree support
 - The concept of a batch dimension is dropped.
 If you want to operate on a batch, use `vmap` (note, this can be used in construction as well, e.g. [vmaping the construction](https://docs.kidger.site/equinox/tricks/#ensembling) of a `ScalarAffine`)
+- Broader pytree enablement

 ## Citation